citp/privacy-policy-historical/g/ge/get/getaround.com.md

 If we change our privacy policies and procedures, we will post those changes on the Service to keep you aware of what information we collect, how we use it, and under what circumstances we may disclose it.
 Changes to this Privacy Policy are effective when they are posted on this page.

-For any questions on this privacy policy, please contact us by email at [help@getaround.com](http://help@getaround.com/) or by postal mail at Getaround, Inc., 1177 Harrison Street, San Francisco, CA 94103.
+For any questions on this privacy policy, please contact us by submitting a support request [here](https://help.getaround.com/hc/en-us/requests/new) or by postal mail at Getaround, Inc., 1177 Harrison Street, San Francisco, CA 94103.